 - 1. Share with others what you learned in this project.
 Exhibit any activity or learning experience related to the field of entomology or the Teaming with Insects curriculum that does not fit into the Entomology Collection or Notebook classes above. - 2.
 Follow copyright laws explained in the general rules. - 3.
 The exhibit may be, but isn't limited to, original works, digital presentations (must provide printed hardcopy for exhibit purposes for duration of the fair), programs, websites, games, apps, display box, notebook, display, or poster which you have made. - 4.
-If the exhibit is a wooden display box, it must be 18"x24"x3.5" with a clear plastic top (such as plexiglass) and displayed horizontally.
+If the exhibit is a wooden display box, it must be 18"x24"x3.5" with a clear plastic top (such as - plexiglass) and displayed horizontally.
 If the exhibit is a poster, it must not be larger than 22"x28".
 If the exhibit is a display, maximum size is not to exceed a standard 3'x4' tri-fold display board. - 5.
-Name and County/District must clearly be marked on educational exhibits.
+Name and County/District must clearly be marked on educational exhibits. - 6.
+Refer to Entomology General Rule 14 for information on Threatened and Endangered Species specimens that cannot be displayed in Educational Exhibits.

-142a Introductory Educational Exhibit: Class for individuals who are exhibiting in the Introductory Collection or Introductory Notebook Classes.
+142a.
+Introductory Educational Exhibit: Class for individuals who are exhibiting in the Introductory Collection or Introductory Notebook Classes.
 If only exhibiting in this category, then ages 7 - 8.
 There is no State Fair Class for these exhibits.

 142. Beginning Educational Display.
-Classes for individuals that are exhibiting in the Beginning I and II Collection or Beginning Notebook Classes.
+Class for individuals that are exhibiting in the Beginning I and II Collection or Beginning I or II Notebook Classes.
 If only exhibiting in this category, then ages 9-12.
 143. Intermediate Educational Display.
-Class for individuals that are exhibiting in the Intermediate Collection or Intermediate Notebook Classes.
+Class for individuals that are exhibiting in the Intermediate Collection or Intermediate Notebook

+Classes.
 If only exhibiting in this category, then ages 11-14.
 144. Advanced Educational Display.
 Class for individuals that are exhibiting in the Advanced Collection or Advanced Notebook Classes.
 If only exhibiting in this category, the ages 13 or older.